dominodatalab/terraform-aws-eks/README.md

 ## Domino Backups
-(Accounts under same AWS Organization)
+If you would like to increase the safety of data stored in AWS S3 and EFS by backing them up into another account (Accounts under same AWS Organization), use the [terraform-aws-domino-backup](https://github.com/dominodatalab/terraform-aws-domino-backup) module:

 1. Define another provider for the backup account in `main.tf` for infra module.